melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

   3. `dat share` _this starts serving your folder on the P2P web_
   4. minimize this window so you dont touch it.
 Your folder will only be sharing as long as this terminal window is active and dat share-ing.

+>"Dat is a p2p protocol that enables people to publish content and information to the web from their personal computers.
+This fundamentally changes the relationship people have to the internet by breaking the client server hierarchy and opens the realm of self publishing to everyone." - [New Computers Working Group](https://p2p.newcomputers.group/guides/why-self-host.html)

 ## Notes on why we're using a spacial and narrative metaphors for learning bash and creating folder poetry